-- Knocking over a pole will cause an automatic five second penalty per pole. - No times (Should result in white ribbon) - O Breaking the pole bending pattern will result in a no time.
-A broken pattern shall be defined as breaking forward motion to retrace tracks to finish the pattern and/or passing the plane of the pole on the off side. - o If a pole is knocked down and the contestant does not follow the weave pattern around the original base position of the fallen pole, it is considered a broken pattern. - Failure to follow the course or crossing over the start/finish line prior to completion of the pattern will be considered a broken pattern and will result in a no time. - Any assistant helping pole benders will not be allowed to go past the plane of the main arena gate when they are entering the arena or the contestant will be disqualified.
+- Knocking over a pole will cause an automatic five second penalty per pole. - No times (Should result in white ribbon) - Breaking the pole bending pattern will result in a no time.
+A broken pattern shall be defined as breaking forward motion to retrace tracks to finish the pattern and/or passing the plane of the pole on the off side. - If a pole is knocked down and the contestant does not follow the weave pattern around the original base position of the fallen pole, it is considered a broken pattern. - Failure to follow the course or crossing over the start/finish line prior to completion of the pattern will be considered a broken pattern and will result in a no time. - Any assistant helping pole benders will not be allowed to go past the plane of the main arena gate when they are entering the arena or the contestant will be disqualified. - Failure to follow gate entry requirements (ie circling, running in).